Ken Kennedy 1961

 A dedicated locomotive project

-guaranteed by combining, gas availability, U.A.0. investors, competent worldwide
+is guaranteed by combining, gas availability, U.A.0. investors, competent

-oil and gas operators in the group, appropriate returns on investment from
+worldwide oil and gas operators in the group, appropriate returns on investment

 This case is based on United Asia Oil operating control of gas volume (350 Bcf), pressure & composition over 10 years into a Kryopak LNG plant from a dedicated concession.